 I am currently a Chemistry major with minors in Physics and Philosophy at U of M Dearborn.
 I am also a member of our University's Lacrosse team.
 I plan on earning my Masters of Arts in Teaching as well as my Teachers Certificate so I can live my dream of being a High School Chemistry Teacher and Lacrosse Coach so I can inspire others for a living.

-University of Michigan-Dearborn - MS, Teaching with major in Chemistry and minor in Physics
+Graduate Degree: University of Michigan-Dearborn - Master of Science, Teaching with major in Chemistry and minor in Physics